Romania

 • Instagram - 5.45 million

-The bulk of users who participate in gambling weekly are young Romanians aged 18 to 24 years.
+The bulk of the users participating in gambling on a weekly basis are young Romanians between the ages of 18 and 24.

-Men are more likely to be affected by pathological excitement compared to women, sports betting and slots are the most popular among such players.
+Men are more prone to pathological gambling compared to women.
+Sports betting and slots are the most popular among such players.

-The main motive for gambling is the desire to experience excitement, get vivid emotions, and also «get out» of everyday routine.
-The financial aspect occupies a secondary place.
+The main motive for participation in gambling is the desire to experience excitement, to get vivid emotions, as well as to «get out» of the daily routine.
+The financial aspect takes a secondary place.

 Preferences

-The most popular sport is football, in addition, residents show interest in cycling, handball, tennis, rugby and martial arts.
-A considerable share of betting is on motorsport.
+The most popular sport is soccer.
+In addition, residents are interested in cycling, handball, tennis, rugby and martial arts.
+A considerable share of bets falls on motor sports.

 In online casinos, residents prefer slots and roulette.
-Also, most players choose a progressive online jackpot.
+Also, most players opt for the network level progressive jackpot.

-Among the card games, it is worth highlighting poker, rummy, blackjack, set and canasta Traditional card games: secret, classic solitary, and barbute - dice game.
+Card games worth mentioning include poker, rummy, blackjack, set and canasta.
+Traditional card games include secret, classic solitaire, and barbut, a dice game.

 • sports betting: 50%